Becca Selden

 BISC210

 Oceans cover more than 70 percent of the Earth’s surface and are our planet’s primary life support system.
 This course examines adaptations and interactions of plants and animals in a variety of marine habitats.
-Focal habitats include the photic zone of the open ocean, the deep-sea, subtidal and intertidal zones, estuaries, and coral reefs.
-Emphasis is placed on the dominant organisms, food webs, and experimental studies conducted within each habitat.
+Focal habitats include the photic zone of the open ocean, the deep-sea, subtidal and intertidal zones, estuaries, coral reefs and kelp forests.
+Emphasis is placed on the dominant organisms, food webs, and experimental studies conducted within each habitat, and the measures being taken to conserve these ecosystems.
 Laboratories will emphasize diversity of species in marine habitats and will highlight local coastal ecosystems.
-Partnerships with other marine scientists around the country and globe will be leveraged for comparative study.
-The course will include projects on phase shifts and alternative stable states, harmful algae blooms, coral reef resilience, seabird foraging, deep sea biodiversity, sea level rise, and local seafood markets..
+The course capstone will allow students to investigate a human impact on a marine ecosystem and propose solutions, supported by the scientific literature..
 This course has a required co-requisite laboratory - BISC 210L.